dddrrreee/cs140e-25win/labs/what-did-we-learn.md

  - cross checking memory state:
     - grab all loads and stores and hash to compare.
     - "show me your tape, and I'll show you your turing machine"
  - use of simulation (fake-pi) to push code through paths hard on real hw.
  - use of linker tricks to monitor loads and stores.
  - use of single step to monitor instructions.

+EQ checking:
- - using equivalance checking to verify that not even a single bit changed in even a single register for even a single instruction in code that should not be effected.
+ - verify that not even a single bit changed in even a single register for even a single instruction in code that should not be effected.

    This is exceptionally powerful.
 Makes test cases for free, and checks deeply.
  - EQ check for race conditions (use single step to switch every instruction)
  - EQ check for OS: use SS to switch every process on